 Pelvic ring— refers to the fact that the pelvis is shaped like a 360-degree ring.
 Sometimes we tend to think of things as 2-dimensional, based on how they may appear in a diagram, however in real life, the pelvis actually forms a ring with three major joints (the 2 SI joints and the pubic symphysis) all working as a whole.

 Pelvic instability— This refers to the fact that there has been damage to the ligaments that are supposed to be holding the bones of the pelvis in place.
 It is a similar concept to joint hypermobility.

-(And, just to make things more confusing, sometimes people refer to it as the symphysis pubis.
-It’s the same thing).
+(To clarify, sometimes people actually refer to it as the symphysis pubis– it’s the same thing).

 Okay, I think that’s just about all for now!